 Irritable Bowel Syndrome

 Menstrual like cramping during exercise may be related to irritable bowel syndrome.
 Symptoms include severe abdominal cramps, which can occur at any time.
-More women than men suffer from the condition, so if you have related symptoms such as constipation, bloating, gas, diarrhea and nausea you should consult your doctor.
+More women than men have the condition, so if you have related symptoms such as constipation, bloating, gas, diarrhea and nausea you should consult your doctor.
 If you have been diagnosed with IBS, diet modification and timing your exercise and eating can help relieve symptoms.

 Hypothyroidism occurs when your thyroid is underactive and does not make enough thyroid hormone.
 The symptoms include excessively painful cramping before and during your menstrual period.
 Make a note of when the menstrual like cramps during exercise occur – if you find they fall around your period, you may wish to get your thyroid tested.